Last Updated: 9th August 2024

 Different Qualifications and UCAS Points

 There are a variety of qualifications that result in the student receiving UCAS points.
-AS levels, A-levels, Scottish Higher and Advanced Higher, Advanced Welsh Baccalaureate, International Baccalaureate, and BTEC courses all result in UCAS points.
+AS levels, A Levels, Scottish Higher and Advanced Higher, Advanced Welsh Baccalaureate, International Baccalaureate, and BTEC courses all result in UCAS points.
 You can find out your qualification’s equivalent in UCAS tariff points below.

-AS Level
+AS Levels

 A: 20 UCAS points | B: 16 UCAS points | C: 12 UCAS points | D: 10 UCAS points | E: 6 UCAS points

-A Level
+A Levels

 A*: 56 UCAS points | A: 48 UCAS points | B: 40 UCAS points | C: 32 UCAS points | D: 24 UCAS points | E: 16 UCAS points